pettod/prostate-cancer-grade-assessment/README.md

 unzip prostate-cancer-grade-assessment.zip
 ```

+**Note**: If there are issues with installing openslide from requirements.txt, remove the line, then run `pip install -e .` and install openslide manually.

 ## Running the Code

 None of the following are required.
 Here is short a description what scripts the project has.
 Some of the constant values may needed to be changed in the beginning of the each file you run.